 - ½ cup dry vegan white wine

-- ¼ tsp ground mustard (aka dry mustard, mustard powder)
+- ¼ teaspoon ground mustard (aka dry mustard, mustard powder)

 - ¼ cup chickpea flour (aka garbanzo bean flour)